Trees Lounge: Plot

 Tommy and Debbie spend the night together at his place.
 Realizing her father, Jerry, might not forgive her, Debbie calls Tommy and asks to stay with him, but he fears Jerry's reaction and turns her down.
 She instead decides to leave town with her friend Puck to stay with a cousin in New York City.
 Jerry meanwhile tries to reconstruct his daughter's steps, and visits Trees Lounge to ask questions.
 The next day, as Tommy sits in the ice cream truck outside a baseball game, chatting with Mike and his wife, Jerry tracks him down.
 The irate father bashes him on the head with a baseball bat, smashes the lights and windows of the ice-cream truck, and throws all of Tommy's money and ice cream into the parking lot where they are confiscated by gleeful children.
 After Theresa has her baby, Tommy goes to the hospital and tries to make amends.
-When Tommy returns to the Trees Lounge, he hears that an elderly regular customer named Bill collapsed and was taken to the hospital in critical condition.
-The barmaid and other regulars discuss how someone should visit Bill in the hospital, but they forget about him as they carry on drinking.
+When Tommy returns to the Trees Lounge, he hears that Bill collapsed and was taken to the hospital in critical condition.
+Connie and the other regulars discuss how someone should visit Bill in the hospital, but they forget about him as they carry on drinking.
 Tommy sits in Bill's favorite seat and drinks a bottle of beer, realizing what his life has become.